 It is plausible that no significant electromagnetic activity occurs in conjunction with MBH coalescence.
 In this case, one could imagine searching the pixel for a galaxy with a structure that indicates a recent merger.
 Another possibility is to search for a galaxy which has a bulge radial velocity consistent with the GW-measured final black hole mass.
 (This of course assumes that the well-known relation between these quantities in the local universe \cite{fm00, g00} holds at high redshift and so soon after a merger.)

 It is likely, however, that there is some unique EM activity associated with the MBH coalescence.
-The nature of such activity has become a hot research topic in the past few years, leading to many possible scenarios \cite{dssch06, khm08}.
+The nature of such activity has become a hot research topic in recent years, leading to many possible scenarios \cite{dssch06, khm08}.
 For example, if the surrounding gas is completely swept away by the binary, there may be no signal during the coalescence.
 Instead, there would be a delayed afterglow when the gas later accretes onto the remnant hole \cite{mp05}.
 This afterglow may occur years after the merger.
-It is likely, though, that gas won't be totally swept away, leaving enough to accrete onto the holes and create variable EM activity during the inspiral phase.
-For example, Armitage \& Natarajan showed that for a large mass ratio binary, any gas which does remain will be driven in during inspiral, producing an EM signal \cite{an02}.
-More recent work by MacFadyen \& Milosavljevi\'c shows that periodic variations in the Newtonian potential can create a quasi-periodic EM flux \cite{mm08}.
+It is likely, though, that the gas will not be totally swept away, leaving enough to accrete onto the holes and create variable EM activity during the inspiral phase.
+For example, Armitage and Natarajan showed that for a large mass ratio binary, any gas which does remain will be driven in during inspiral, producing an EM signal \cite{an02}.
+More recent work by MacFadyen and Milosavljevi\'c showed that periodic variations in the Newtonian potential can create a quasi-periodic EM flux \cite{mm08}.

 Other scenarios predict transients during or immediately after the coalescence.
 One example relies on the fact that the mass of the black holes is partially radiated away by the gravitational waves.
 This causes a near-instantaneous change in the gravitational potential to which the gas will quickly react, producing shocks \cite{bp07}.
-Another possibility is that the ``kick,'' or momentum imparted to the black hole due to an asymmetric emission of GWs {\cite{f83,clzm07,sbvbbckm08}}, will send the remnant through the surrounding gas, again producing shocks \cite{lfh08, sb08, sk08}.
+Another possibility is that the `kick', or momentum imparted to the black hole due to an asymmetric emission of GWs {\cite{f83,clzm07,sbvbbckm08}} will send the remnant through the surrounding gas, again producing shocks \cite{lfh08, sb08, sk08}.
 A transient signal might also appear when the GWs are viscously dissipated in the surrounding gas \cite{kl08}.